 Have you ever been completely bamboozled by sudden changes in percentages shown by your battery indicator?
-This is quite a common thing after you’ve used a handset for an extended period of time.
+This is quite a common thing after you’ve used a handset for an extended period.
 “But, why?”, you might ask.
-Why is the battery indicator erratically showing a different percentage on Android?
+Why is the battery indicator erratically showing the wrong battery percentage on Android?
 Well, we made sure to explain it below.

 Even better, we provided you with a way to get precise readings on your device without too much hustle.